 Some messages ask you how to proceed.
-Under some circumstances, you can click Yes, No, or Cancel as follows:
+Under some circumstances, you can click the following buttons:

 - Click Yes to continue the recovery of the remaining documents but leave the document listed in the alert on the list of documents in the RecoveryData file.
 The next time you start InDesign, it will try to recover this document again.

 - Click No to continue the recovery of any remaining documents but remove the document listed in the alert from the list of documents in the RecoveryData file.
 InDesign won't try to recover this file again.

 - Click Cancel to stop the recovery process for all documents.
 The next time you start InDesign, it will try to recover all documents again.

 - Click Save As to save the repaired document as a new document.

 - Click Continue to work on the new untitled repaired document.